SQream/sqream_docs/first_steps.rst

 Performing Basic SQream Operations
 =============================
-The **Performing Basic SQream Operations** section describes the following:
+After installing SQream you can perform the operations described in the **Performing Basic SQream Operations** section:

 .. contents::
    :local: